Better back to school photos by The Photo Club

 In the end, the key to capturing better back-to-school photos of your kids lies in their authenticity.
 Let their personalities shine and remember that these snapshots are more than just images – they're timeless memories that you and your children will fondly revisit in the years ahead.
 A bonus might be that your own photos end up better than the official school portrait shots in which case you've saved money too!

 Natalie Robinson is a photographer and teacher at The Photo Club and runs photography workshops for children and teens from age 8 and up.
 Their unique activity and project-based approach helps children learn photography in a creatively experimental and fun way.
-Register now for classes starting from 5th September via The Photo Club website, www.thephotoclub.me
+Register now for classes starting in September via The Photo Club website, www.thephotoclub.me